-The console itself will generate DMX output for up to 16 universes, above that you can network the console to one or more Avolites TitanNet Processing (TNP) nodes (Section 18.1).
-This off-loads the DMX processing, allowing the console to control up to 64 universes of DMX in total (a TNP will not increase the number of universes available from T1/T2/T3).
+The console itself will generate DMX output for up to 16 universes (32 for D9 and D7), above that you can network the console to one or more Avolites TitanNet Processing (TNP) nodes (Abschnitt 18.1).
+This offloads the DMX processing, allowing the console to control up to 64 universes of DMX in total (a TNP will not increase the number of universes available from T1 / T2 / T3).

-Apart from T1/T2/T3, the software does not actually limit the number of universes from a single console to 16, but performance of the console may be degraded depending on the complexity of the content and the number of fixtures patched.
+Apart from T1/T2/T3, the software does not enforce the console limit, but performance of the console may be degraded depending on the complexity of the content and the number of fixtures patched.
 A warning will be shown in the processing load section of the TitanNet overview.